Raj K. Purohit

-Raj K. Purohit (born 31 August 1955) is an Indian politician and a senior member of the Bharatiya Janata Party.
-He is a five term member of the Maharashtra Legislative Assembly.
+Raj K. Purohit (31 August 1955 – 18 January 2026) was an Indian politician and a senior member of the Bharatiya Janata Party.
+He was a five-term member of the Maharashtra Legislative Assembly.

 Constituency

 Raj K. Purohit was elected four times from the Mumbadevi assembly constituency and once from the Colaba constituency of Mumbai, Maharashtra.
-He has been a member of the Maharashtra Legislative Assembly for over twenty five years.
+He was a member of the Maharashtra Legislative Assembly for over twenty-five years.